IAMOTAS/MindSprings-.NET-Developer-Test/README.md

-# MindSprings .NET Developer Test
+# MindSprings .NET Developer Test without the use of an Api